(this is an update to the original post of September 2019 - includes updates as…

 💡If you are being furloughed, sending an email to your confirmed or active clients prior to your departure can go a long way; but then maybe also attach a link to your LinkedIn profile so you can stay connected.

-There is a ton to learn about email in sales and soliciting, but by employing the above email writing tips to your meetings industry colleagues, you will have positioned yourself as a valued member of the meetings team.
+There is a ton to learn about email in sales and soliciting, but by employing the above email writing tips to your clients and prospects, you will have positioned yourself as a valued member of their delivery team.

 RELATED – Tradeshow follow up tips